Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 • = general focus •• = explicitly designed on the benefit

-Below is the brief description of each method.
+Below is the brief description of each class of method.
 Methods are categorized based on the underlying principles used to discover options.

 🌱 Discovery from Online Experience